 Jed is a frequent speaker on mortgage regulatory compliance topics.
 Jed is a member of the American Bar Association Business Law Section’s Consumer Financial Services Committee.
 He is also a member of the Mortgage Bankers Association’s Legal Issues, Regulatory Compliance and Quality Assurance Committee.
 Jed is the former Chair of the Pennsylvania Bar Association’s Consumer Law Committee.
 Jed received his Juris Doctor, with Honors, in 1993 from Rutgers School of Law-Camden and his B.A. in International Relations, summa cum laude, in 1990 from St. Joseph’s University.

-Michael A. Goodman is a partner with Hudson Cook, LLP and Editor in chief of CounselorLibrary.com's PrivacyLaw product.
+Michael A. Goodman is a partner with Hudson Cook, LLP and Editor in chief of CounselorLibrary.com's PrivacyLaw publication.
 Michael's practice focuses on financial privacy law, electronic commerce and marketing issues, unfair and deceptive trade practices, and advertising.
 He currently serves as the Chair of the ABA's Federal and State Trade Practices subcommittee within the Business Law section's Consumer Financial Services committee.

 Prior to joining Hudson Cook, Michael was a staff attorney in the Federal Trade Commission's Bureau of Consumer Protection.
 In that position, he coordinated FTC rulemaking efforts and litigated a variety of FTC consumer protection cases targeting business opportunity fraud, telemarketing fraud, and deceptive marketing of Internet access services.
 Michael earned his J.D. in 1999 from the University of Colorado School of Law and his B.A. in 1994 from Wesleyan University.